gnieh/fs2-data/site/documentation/csv/generic.md

 The `fs2-data-csv-generic` module provides automatic (Scala 2-only) and semi-automatic derivation for `RowDecoder` and `CsvRowDecoder`.

 It makes it easier to support custom row types but is based on [shapeless][shapeless], which can have a significant impact on compilation time on Scala 2.
 On Scala 3, it relies on mix of hand-written derivation on top of `scala.deriving.Mirror` and the more light-weight [shapeless-3][shapeless-3], so that compile times shouldn't be problematic as on Scala 2.
-Note that auto derivation is currently not yet supported on Scala, same goes for using default constructor arguments of `case class`es (for background see [dotty#11667][dotty#11667]).
+Note that auto derivation is currently not yet supported on Scala 3, same goes for using default constructor arguments of `case class`es (for background see [dotty#11667][dotty#11667]).

 To demonstrate how it works, let's work again with the CSV data from the [core][csv-doc] module documentation.